crosscompute/crosscompute-policies/privacy.md

 ## CrossCompute acting on your behalf

 In some cases, CrossCompute is acting only on your behalf for the personal data we collect and process in connection with our Service (for example, for the personal data added to a project by the contributors to such project).
 In such cases, CrossCompute will only process the data in order to provide the Service requested by you.
-Please note that subject to our Private Information Removal Policy contributors’ requests to remove personal data generally require notice to and action from the project owner.
+Please note that contributors' requests to remove personal data generally require notice to and action from the project owner.

 ## Information we collect about you and how we collect it